Skip to main content

 I'd argue that these versions go a little overboard with the tone shift.
 Yes, the Kipling stories didn't have Mowgli swing-dancing with the monkeys, but neither did they feature Mowgli stumbling on the stuffed head of his childhood best friend mounted on the wall.
 (And yes, that really happens in the Serkis film.)
 Again, we're talking about adaptation, and this isn't necessarily a bad direction to take the material, but I do maintain that this isn't necessarily the truer way to play Kipling.
 It's just another way.

 Even with the Disney film decidedly centering on a tone different from its source material, you still see the throughline between the two stories.
 The same things that must have appealed to Kipling seemed to appeal to the Disney animators.
 Here's a tale about a kid on the verge of growing up acting out all these rituals of maturation within a cast of exotic animals that are probably really exciting for children to see or read about.
 Disney takes that basic starting point and turns it into something analogous to "Huckleberry Finn" and "Tom Sawyer."
-In the context of adaptation, this isn't really any more heretical than taking Gregory Maguire's cynical novel about the origins of the Wicked Witch of the West and turning it into a colorful Broadway extravaganza about the power of friendship.
+In the context of adaptation, this isn't really any more heretical than taking Gaston Leroux's novel about the mutated creature living under the catacombs of the Paris Opera House and turning it into a bombastic stage show about a musical sex god.

 Still, the criticisms toward the animated film appear to have really influenced Disney's 2016 remake of their animated film in particular, whose dark and grounded tone is made only more glaring against the backdrop of the animated film it is remaking, a film that this remake appears to want to distance itself from.